-The “Black Hornet” miniature drones that were used by British troops in Afghanistan are headed for Ukraine.
-The move was announced as part of a military aid package from the United Kingdom and Norway that includes hundreds of tiny drones called Black Hornets.
+The “Black Hornet” miniature drones that were used by British troops in Afghanistan and now are buzzing the battlefields in Ukraine.
+The tiny devices are part of a military aid package from the United Kingdom and Norway.
 This is what the dragonfly-sized reconnaissance devices can do.

 The Black Hornet system is designed to be worn by soldiers.
 It includes a screen that flips out from a vest, and a separate pouch containing two drones and a joystick-like controller.
 The drones can fly for up to 25 minutes, with around the same time needed for recharging.
 The system weighs 1.3 kilograms, while the individual drones are just 33 grams.
 A vehicle-mounted version is also available.